edouardproust/42_get_next_line/README.md

 2. Rename `..gitignore` into `.gitignore`
 3. Push to you own repo

-=> Only the files requested by the subject will be pushed to the repo.
+Only the files requested by the subject will be pushed to your repo.

 ## Run tests